- HUD's Original Icons (Restores the HUD's original icons for armor and ammo) - August 13th, 2014

 - The main HUD is required for the patches to work.
 Make sure it is loaded before the patch files, and after any other mods.

 - The patch was tested with brutal19.
-There are no guarantees that it will work with older versions.
+There are no guarantees that it will work with older or newer versions.

 - The patch is only meant to be used with "vanilla" Brutal Doom.
 So, if you use an add-on or a mutator of some sort, and it turns out that it does not work, do not come to me and complain about it.
 I have absolutely no intention of supporting these add-ons and mutators.